The Hotelier Edit: Barnaby Pazio, General Manager, Cow Hollow Hotel

 How do you think Cow Hollow Hotel differentiates itself in Manchester’s competitive hospitality seat?

 As a hotel with 16 bedrooms, you can’t get much more boutique than that.
 We aim for the service here to be the best possible, we interact with all our guests and make sure to keep in touch with them.
 We offer a lot of complimentary bonusses as we don’t want to be the kind of hotel where everything costs extra once you’re here.
 We offer complimentary nibbles, tea and coffee with cookies and milk at nighttime and bedtime treats.
-There is a fruit bowl downstairs that all guests are welcome to help themselves too and we give complimentary sweets when Cow Hollow 3they arrive.
+There is a fruit bowl downstairs that all guests are welcome to help themselves too and we give complimentary sweets when they arrive.
 We like to add these little touches such as having Netflix logged in on the TV as well as the standard so they can see we are going above and beyond.

 What piece of advice would you give to someone starting a career in hospitality?